HBRS-SDP/ws22-person-follow/README.md

 The maximum distance at which clusters will be detected.
 Reducing this value improves run speed.
 The default value is 10 meters.

+## joint_leg_tracker_follow.py

-7. max_leg_pairing_dist
+1. max_leg_pairing_dist

 The maximum distance between a pair of legs for them to be considered as belonging to the same individual.
 The default value is 0.8 meters.

-8. confidence_threshold_to_maintain_track
+2. confidence_threshold_to_maintain_track

 The confidence threshold determines how confident the model must be that a set of clusters are legs to begin and maintain a person track.
 The default value is 0.1, but it must be retuned if the leg detector is retrained.

-9. dist_travelled_together_to_initiate_leg_pair
+3. dist_travelled_together_to_initiate_leg_pair

 The distance a pair of legs must travel together to begin person tracking.
+The default value is 0.5 meters.

-10. confidence_percentile
+4. confidence_percentile

 The confidence percentile used for matching clusters to person tracks.
 Increasing the percentile increases the distance with which tracks will match to new clusters.
 These distances are called gates, and are visible as circles around the person visualization markers in RVIZ.
-The default value is 0.9.
+The default value is 0.6.

-11. max_std
+5. max_std

 The maximum standard deviation of the covariance of a track.
 If the track's covariance exceeds this, the track is deleted.
 The default value is 0.9.